-AP source: Arizona hires Pats assistant Fisch as head coach
+Arizona hires Patriots assistant Fisch as head coach

-Arizona is hiring New England Patriots assistant Jedd Fisch as its head coach, a person with knowledge of the situation told The Associated Press on Wednesday.
+Arizona has hired New England Patriots assistant Jedd Fisch as its head coach.

-Fisch is filling the vacancy created when Arizona fired Kevin Sumlin earlier this month after the Wildcats finished the season winless, according to the person who spoke to the AP on condition of anonymity because the school was still preparing an official announcement.
-ESPN first reported that Arizona was hiring Fisch.
+The school announced Wednesday that Fisch will replace Kevin Sumlin, who was fired earlier this month after the Wildcats finished the season winless.

+“We are tremendously excited to have Jedd Fisch come to Tucson to reinvigorate our football program and lead us to championships,” Arizona athletic director Dave Heeke said in a statement.
+“Jedd has a unique ability to teach the game of football effectively to his players and to inspire them with his passion.
+We conducted a comprehensive national search with an impressive array of candidates but in the end, Jedd is exactly what our program needs right now and I cannot wait to partner with him to move us forward.”

-The 44-year-old Fisch arrives in the desert after bouncing between college football and the NFL.
+The 44-year-old arrives in the desert after bouncing between college football and the NFL.

 Fisch was hired as New England’s quarterbacks coach under Bill Belichick earlier this year after two seasons with the Los Angeles Rams as senior offensive assistant and assistant offensive coordinator.
 He previously served as offensive coordinator at Jacksonville and served as an assistant with Seattle, Denver, Baltimore and Houston.